-Robert J. Jackson Jr. was appointed by President Donald Trump to the U.S. Securities and Exchange Commission (SEC) and was sworn in on January 11, 2018.
+Robert J. Jackson, Jr. was appointed by President Donald J. Trump to the U.S. Securities and Exchange Commission, unanimously confirmed by the Senate, and served as Commissioner from January 11, 2018 to February 14, 2020.

 Commissioner Jackson was an outspoken advocate for protecting investors, consistently calling for more transparency in capital markets and championing evidence-driven policymaking.
 He challenged Silicon Valley insiders on whether dual-class stock allowing intergenerational transfer of corporate control gave executives too little accountability, leading major investors to call for limits on the practice.
 He worked tirelessly to prevent public companies from forcing investors to give up their right to sue.
 His efforts to update insider-trading law helped produce legislation with broad bipartisan support, and his research led to legislation to stop executives from trading before the public announcement of key events.
 Jackson testified before Congress on disclosure of how public companies spend shareholder money on politics—and how large investors help keep that spending in the dark.
 He also pushed for transparency on how non-standard accounting measures are used to boost CEO pay and sought new standards for oversight of index providers, concerned with their increasing influence over how American families’ savings are invested.